boostorg/boost/more/getting_started/windows.rst

 The easiest way to get a copy of Boost is to use an installer.
-The `Boost website version of this Getting Started guide`_ will have undated information on installers as they become available, or see `Boost downloads`_ or the installer_ provided by `BoostPro Computing`_.
+The `Boost website version of this Getting Started guide`_ will have updated information on installers as they become available, or see `Boost downloads`_ or the installer_ provided by `BoostPro Computing`_.
 We especially recommend using an installer if you use Microsoft Visual Studio, because the installer can download and